markoleptic/SpeedyRecs/README.md

 # Speedy Recs: Anime Recommender System

 ## Abstract
-Speedy Recs is an anime recommender system developed by Mark Cunningham, Ethan Saloom, and Branson Stickney.
-This system utilizes five different algorithms, including User-Based Collaborative Filtering (UBCF), Item-Based Collaborative Filtering (IBCF), Singular Value Decomposition (SVD), Alternating Least Squares (ALS), and a hybrid model.
+Speedy Recs is an anime recommender system devolped in RStudio using five different algorithms, including User-Based Collaborative Filtering (UBCF), Item-Based Collaborative Filtering (IBCF), Singular Value Decomposition (SVD), Alternating Least Squares (ALS), and a hybrid model.
 We obtained data from [Kaggle](https://www.kaggle.com/datasets/hernan4444/anime-recommendation-database-2020), which was scraped from MyAnimeList, preprocessed it using RStudio, and evaluated the models for performance using various metrics.

 ## Features
 - Utilizes UBCF, IBCF, SVD, ALS, and a hybrid model for anime recommendations.